jakobib/hypertext2019/short-version/an-infrastructure-agnostic-model-of-hypertext.md

 Access to documents via a retrieval function $R$ can be implemented with existing network and identifier technologies (basically HTTP and URL) as done in OpenXanadu [@Nelson2014] but content-based identifiers better guarantee to always reference the same document [@Lukka2002].
+The "global address space" [@Nelson1999] could directly be derived by hash functions from the space of all digital content.
 Promising technologies for implementation include IPFS Mulihashes and BitTorrent Merkle-Hashes.
 The challenge of hypertext systems is less the technical infrastructure to retrieve documents but normalization of documents to canonical forms to support content-based identifiers.

 # Summary and conclusion